alloyking1/monnify-php-sample-codes/README.md

 - **Authentication** - [sample-codes/authentication/README.md][l1] : How to create / get Authorization Token from Monnify.
 - **Webhooks** - [sample-codes/webhooks/README.md][l2] : How to handle webhooks with PHP
-- **Reserved Account** - [sample-codes/reservedaccount/README.md][l3] : How to create reserved account for Monnify. reserved account is a static Bank Account you create for your user and it does not expire unless you delete it.
+- **Reserved Account** - [sample-codes/reservedaccount/README.md][l3] : How to create reserved account for Monnify.
+The reserved account is a static bank account that you can create for your users.
+This account does not expire unless you delete it.
 - **Bank Account Verification** - [sample-codes/bankverification/README.md][l4] :
-- **Transfer** - [sample-codes/transfer/README.md][l5] : How to trasfer funds/money to a bank account with PHP on monnify
+- **Transfer** - [sample-codes/transfer/README.md][l5] : How to transfer funds/money to a bank account with PHP on Monnify

 ## Development

 Want to contribute?
 Great!
-Send a a mail to integration-support@monnify.com
+Send a mail to integration-support@monnify.com

 ## License
 **Free Software!**